damienBloch/inkscape-raytracing/README.md

   * `optics:beam`: source of the ray.
 Need at least one element with this property to see an effect.
 Typically the element should be a straight line.
   * `optics:mirror`: reflects an incoming beam.
 Element can be a closed or open shape.
   * `optics:beam_dump`: absorbs all incoming beams.
 Element can be a closed or open shape.
   * `optics:beam_splitter`: for each incoming beam, produces one transmitted beam and one reflected beam.
-Element can be a closed or open shape.
+Element can be a closed or open shape, but closed shape will cause the number of beams to increase exponentially.
   * `optics:glass:<optical_index>`: transmits and bends a beam depending on its optical index.
 Element must be a closed shape.

 An element can have at most one optical property and will be ignored if it has two or more.